-Little Dude absolutely adores adult cats, is very submissive to them, chirps eagerly in greeting, and loves to snuggle with them and get them to groom him.
+He absolutely adores adult cats, is very submissive to them, chirps eagerly in greeting, and loves to snuggle with them and get them to groom him.
+One of my cats generally hates fosters in the house-- but she has accepted him and snuggles, grooms, and wrestles with him.
+Magically, Bart has gotten all four of my cats to accept him!

-Meet him at this home in Walnut Creek by contacting Dana below.
+Meet him at my home in Walnut Creek by contacting Dana below.

 Foster: Dana, email@example.com, 925-586-6408 (text ok);